chipbaber/apex_textdemo/aiAssist.md

 # Example 1 - Prepping Tables for Better AI Results

 In order for you to maximize the power of your AI assistant in APEX you need to make sure existing tables have proper table comments at both the table level and the column level.
-In the example below we will provide you a table with some column comments and a table comment.
+In the example below we will provide you a sample table with some column comments and a table comment.
 The comments will be incomplete The commands below will illustrate how to quickly add missing table comments then leverage those comments for enhanced AI asks.

 Please watch this video before proceeding with the steps below []()/